 Also, because there are no phone services, remember to fill your gas tank frequently because if you run out of gas, you cannot even call for help from a gas station.

-From strenuous hikes to leisurely walks to camping and playing on the lowest elevation golf courses on the Earth, there are various things to do in Death Valley to enjoy one of the world’s hottest and driest places.
+From strenuous hikes to leisurely walks to camping and playing on the lowest elevation golf courses on the Earth, to enjoy one of the world’s hottest and driest places.